Mozu/core-theme/README.md

-﻿# Mozu Core Theme
+﻿# Upgraded Mozu Core Theme

-Core theme for Mozu.
-A good starting point, if a bit grayish.
+This release includes an upgraded Core theme called **Core5**.

+## What's New

+* New checkout UI for gift cards
+* New sorting UI for category and search pages
+* Support for digital downloads as a fulfillment type
+* Typeahead engine for searching
+* CMS Enhancements

+Refer to the [release notes](RELEASE_NOTES.md) for more information about the new features.

+## Breaking Changes

+The changes to the Mozu core theme include the following updates:

+*  Updates to storefront.less
+*  Updates to vendor libraries
+*  Paginated list model updates

+These updates are breaking changes.
+In order to preserve your live site's functionality, upgrading to Core5 is optional.
+If you don't update your theme, you can skip adapting your prior work to the new theme's breaking changes; however, you cannot get the new features without updating your site to be compatible with Core5.

 ## Upgrading from Core4 to Core5

-The Mozu R5 release includes an upgraded Core theme called **Core5**.
+The Mozu R5 .
 It includes bugfixes, visual adjustments, changes to JavaScript module structure, and a couple of great new features!
 You'll have to manually upgrade themes that extend the Core4 theme to use Core5 instead.
 Here's how it works in three steps:

 1. Read the [release notes](RELEASE_NOTES.md) for Core5 to see what's changed!